It Started with the Will to Overcome Allergies

 We manufacture internationally certified organic textile products at our own factory and sell them domestically and internationally.
 With the eyes of ECOCERT, a global and independent organic certification body, we carry out on-site and document inspections every year to obtain and renew the certification of GOTS and OCS, which are the global standards for organic products.

-Organic is said to be traceable, and it must be transparently proved that it is made by a safe and secure manufacturing method in all processes from raw materials to finished products, and that there is no risk of dye transfer, contamination, or contamination.
+Organic is said to be traceable, and it must be transparently proved that it is made by a safe and secure manufacturing method in all processes from raw materials to finished products, and that there is no risk of dye transfer, or contamination.

 In recent years, as embodied by the term sustainability, how to reduce the impact on the global environment and lead to "sustainable development" has become a keyword for corporate activities around the world.
-Otherwise, interest in organic products continues to grow.
+As a result, interest in organic products continues to grow.
 In particular, under the influence of the pandemic of the new coronavirus that occurred in 2020, the interest of people seeking "safety and security" is accelerating, and sales of organic products around the world are increasing by 20 to 100% from the previous year.

 Why does an organic boom occur when an infectious disease is epidemic?
 In Japan, the image that organic is somehow good for health is pervasive.
 On the other hand, the United States and the EU, which are the world's largest organic markets, together make up a huge organic market that exceeds 80% of the world total.
 In these regions, it has been formally recognized that organic products are efficient and has become commonplace over the last two decades.
 The case of coronavirus brought forward the particular interest in the effects of “immunity improvements” and "prevention of underlying diseases" that are related to human health.
 The use of organic foods and products enhances immunity.
 Studies conducted at European research institutes have shown that animals that ingest organic food also boost the immunity of their offspring.